SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex7-SQLConsole/README.md

     INSERT INTO MAINTENANCE VALUES(12, 26, 'Roof repair due to storm', null, null);
     ```

+## Exercise 7.8 Change User
-8. The user can be changed with the connect statement and viewed with the CURRENT_USER function.
+1. The user can be changed with the connect statement and viewed with the CURRENT_USER function.

     ```SQL
     CONNECT USER1 PASSWORD Password1;